ThreeHats/auto-wall-companion/README.md

 This module is licensed under the [MIT License](LICENSE).

-## Credits

-- Developed by [Your Name]
-- Special thanks to the Foundry VTT community

 ## Support

 For issues, suggestions, or contributions, please visit the [GitHub repository](https://github.com/ThreeHats/auto-wall-companion).